 Click on image to go to Amazon

-This best 308 scope candidate is manufactured by Leupold, a popular foreign retailer.
+This scope is manufactured by Leupold, a popular foreign retailer.
 This scope works well with a variety of rifle models.
-But users looking for the best 308 scope should be warned than unlike other models described here, it comes with few frills for its price.
+But you should be warned than unlike other models described here, it comes with few frills for its price.

 This scope lacks a mounting system and a sun shade.
 It also lacks locking rings, although generic 1" ones fit and hold nicely.
 On the plus side, this scope is fairly light weight, works well with a variety of rifles, allows for maximum light transmission, and provides excellent eye relief, especially for users wearing prescriptive anti-reflective lenses.